Bringing Meditation, Mindfulness to Local School Kids

 Exhale 1, 2, 3…

 Her grandchildren watched and learned.
-She taught them simple meditation techniques like imagining themselves surrounded by a soothing and loving white light, which can also be learned from courses like Formations.
+She taught them simple meditation techniques like imagining themselves surrounded by a soothing and loving white light.
 One of those grandchildren, Melanie Macdonald of Brockport, took these lessons into her life’s work.

 “My grandmother was a meditator.
 She didn’t necessarily have formal practice with the grandchildren, but we spent an awful lot of time with her when we were kids.
 She taught me about mindfulness before it was cool and before it was a big thing.”